A brief history of Washington’s economy.

 From boom to bust.

 It was a hard lesson to learn indeed, leaning too heavily on a single economic engine.
-In the intervening years, the state became more diligent in its quest to create a more diversified economy, one founded on emerging technology sectors.
+In the intervening years, the state became more diligent in its quest to create a more diversified economy founded on emerging technology sectors.
 Thanks to the aerospace industry, Washington had a higher percentage of engineers and technology workers than other states, who explored new ideas and created new enterprises.
-This included bold startups in the nascent information and communication technology industry, pioneers like McCaw Cellular, Aldus and Microsoft.
+This included bold startups in the nascent information and communication technology industry, such as McCaw Cellular, Aldus and Microsoft.

 A new direction.